 I stopped at a little cafe which had some delectable looking pastries on display.
 Sipping my hot chocolate, I wondered if I would ever get to see a druid, and how they would react to the questions I was bursting to ask.
 The ancient druids were long gone, and the neo-druids, from what I had read online, were trying to put together pieces of the past.

-As I walked on, I caught sight of a hoarding ‘The Cat and The Cauldron, Witchcraft shop’, the interior of which was dark and mysterious with a display of feather quills, crystals, rings, charms, candles, stag-faced masks, curiously shaped figurines and a variety of similar artifacts that would have been in place in a shop in Diagon Alley.
+As I walked further, I saw a hoarding ‘The Cat and The Cauldron, Witchcraft shop’, the darkened interior of which had a display of feather quills, crystals, rings, charms, candles, stag-faced masks, curiously shaped figurines and a variety of similar artifacts that would have been in place in a shop in Diagon Alley.
 I stumbled as I walked inside, and a voice came from the right asking if I was alright.
 I turned to see a bespectacled lady in black working on her laptop.
 She smiled and asked me to look around the shop.

 ‘I was wondering if you would know where I could meet a druid around here?’
 I asked her.

-‘Well, I happen to be a druid,’ she said.
-I felt so delighted to hear it as though the Goddess Brighid had just blessed me.
+‘Well, I happen to be a druid,’ she said and I was so delighted to hear it that it felt as though the Goddess Brighid had just blessed me.

 You can find more about Williams here https://wildhunt.org/about/liz-williams and her books here https://www.goodreads.com/author/show/34828.Liz_Williams